genert/flink-nlp/README.md

 # Flink NLP

+## Introduction

+In this playground, you will learn how to build and run an end-to-end PyFlink pipeline for data analytics, covering the following steps:

+    Reading data from a Pulsa source;
+    Creating data using a UDF;
+    Performing a simple aggregation over the source data;

+The environment is based on Docker Compose, so the only requirement is that you have [Docker](https://www.docker.com/) installed in your machine.

 ## Docker

 To keep things simple, the demo uses a Docker Compose setup that makes it easier to bundle up all the services you need.